 Possessions, valuables and money

-We will ask to look through your belongings when you are admitted to the ward and may ask to do this again on other occasions should staff have reason to believe that you have items in your possession that could be a danger to yourself or others.
-This is for your safety and the safety of other people on the ward.
+Staff may be required to look through your belongings should they have reason to believe that you have items in your possession that could be a danger to yourself or others.

 If there is no one else to look after your valuables, please give them to a member of staff who will arrange safe keeping.
-The Trust cannot accept responsibility for loss or damage to your personal property unless it is handed in and a receipt is obtained for it.
+Our trust cannot accept responsibility for loss or damage to your personal property unless it is handed in and a receipt is obtained for it.

 We would strongly advise that you do not exchange property, items and/or belongings and loan any money to others.
 Please talk to staff if you have any concerns.